hackerschoice/gsocket/README.md

 ```
 ---
 **Crypto / Security Mumble Jumble**
 1. The security is end-2-end.
 This means from User-2-User (and not to the Relay Network).
-The Relay Network just relays data between two Users.
+The Relay Network just relays (encrypted) data to and from the Users.
 2. The session key is 256 bit and ephemeral.
 It is newly generated for every session and generated randomly (not based on the password).
 3. The password can be 'weak' without weakening the security of the session.
 A brute force attack against a weak password would require a new TCP connection for every guess.
 4. SRP has Perfect Forward Secrecy.
 This means that a previously recorded session can not be decrypted even if the password gets published after the session has been established.